 List all the disk partitions on the Pi using the following command:

 The Raspberry Pi uses mount points

-- Use the SIZE, LABEL, and MODEL columns to identify the name of the disk partition that points to your HDD.
+- Use the SIZE, LABEL, and MODEL columns to identify the name of the disk partition that points to your storage device.
 For example,

-Create a target folder to be the mount point of the HDD.
+Create a target folder to be the mount point of the storage device.
 The mount point name used in this case is

-PIHDD.
-You can specify a name of your choice.
-Run the following command:
+mydisk.
+You can specify a name of your choice:

-Verify that the HDD is mounted successfully by listing the content.
-Run the following command:
+Verify that the storage device is mounted successfully by listing the contents: